westoncampbell/BulldozerAHK/Other/CombinedText.md

 #### Taskbar Progress
 	Toggle the display [ProgressBar] of the current level progress in the game taskbar item.

 ### Help
 #### Website...
-	Open the game topic on the AutoHotkey Forum website in your default web browser.
+	Open the game website in the default web browser.